What is the Cash Market?

 A Cash market can be a regulated exchange such as the NYSE (New York Stock Exchange), BSE (Bombay Stock Exchange), etc. Such exchanges have a set rules and regulations framework within which they operate and hence are safe and systematic.

 Such transactions can also take place as OTC or Over-the-Counter transactions.
 OTC markets are unsystematic and do not have a very rigid regulatory framework to operate within.
 There is usually no central exchange or a broker, and the trade takes place directly between the buyer and the seller.
 Contracts are generally customized according to the requirements of both parties.
 Also, the rate agreed upon in the agreement is unknown to other market players.
 Hence, such markets do have the advantage of maintaining secrecy.
 But there is always counterparty risk in OTC markets due to the lack of strict rules and regulations.
 The seller or the buyer can retract and not agree to complete the transaction anytime as per his will and choice.
 Hence, this leads to unreliability and mistrust in such markets.

 An investor needs to carefully choose between the regulated exchanges and the over-the-counter markets while making a transaction.
 Factors such as risk tolerance, return expectations, goals of the investment, etc., are the guiding factors when choosing between the two options.

 What are the advantages and limitations of a Cash Market?

 Cash markets have their own limitations too.
 An investor cannot use a margin trading account for Cash market transactions since deals are closed on the spot.
-Such markets provide limited leverage and an investor has to have liquid money in his accounts on the settlement date.
-Thus, the upside potential in such investments is limited to the amount of liquid money that an investor actually has.
+Such markets provide limited leverage, and an investor has to have liquid money in his accounts on the settlement date.
+Thus, the upside potential in such investments is limited to the amount of liquid money an investor actually has.
 Also, investors may miss out on lucrative trades and profit-making opportunities due to liquidity constraints.